 16.3.7.4 Transmit spectrum mask

 The overall transmit spectral mask is constructed using two components.
-First, an interim spectrum mask is constructed whose mask level is determined relative to the SINx/x peak of the signal.
+First, an interim spectrum mask is constructed.
 The overall transmit spectrum mask is then constructed by taking the higher of the interim transmit spectrum mask and -53 dBm/MHz at each frequency offset.
+Two interim spectrum masks are defined.
+The transmitted spectral density of the transmitted signal shall fall within the transmit spectral mask using either one of the interim mask definitions.

+NOTE – If the transmitted spectral density of the transmitted signal from a STA that is compliant using one interim spectrum mask definition but not compliant using the other definition, then the STA is considered to be compliant with the transmit spectrum mask requirement.

+The first interim spectrum mask is defined the same as the transmit spectrum mask defined for 20 MHz channel spacing in 17.3.9.3 (Transmit spectrum mask) and shown in Figure 17-13 (Transmit spectrum mask for 20 MHz transmission).

+The second interim spectrum mask is defined relative to the SINx/x peak of the signal.
 The interim transmit spectrum mask shall be 0 dBr (decibel relative to the SINx/x peak) for fc - 11 MHz < f < fc +11 MHz, -30 dBr for fc-22 MHz < f < fc-11 MHz and fc + 11 MHz < f < fc + 22 MHz, and -50 dBr for f < fc–22MHz and f > fc + 22 MHz, where fc is the channel center frequency.

 The transmit spectrum mask shall not exceed the maximum of the interim transmit spectrum mask and -53dBm/MHz at any frequency offset in the 2.4 GHz band.
 The transmit spectrum mask when the -50 dBr spectrum level is above -53 dBm/MHz is shown in Figure 16-8 (Transmit spectrum mask).
-The measurements shall be made using a 100 kHz resolution bandwidth and a 100 kHz video bandwidth.
+The measurements for comparison against the interim transmit spectral mask shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.
+Measurements for comparison against –53 dBm/MHz shall be made using a 1 MHz resolution bandwidth and a 30 kHz video bandwidth.

+NOTE – If a measurement made using 100 kHz resolution bandwidth is lower than –63 dBm/100 kHz, then the measurement can be considered to be lower than –53 dBm/MHz.
+However, if a measurement made using 100 kHz resolution bandwidth is higher than –63 dBm/100 kHz, then the measurement cannot be considered to be higher than –53 dBm/MHz.

 Figure 16-8—Transmit spectrum mask